MarinosPapadakis/NinoBot/README.md

 ## Databases

-This project has a SQL database which contains every country that is either a U.N. member state or an observer and it's capital.
+This project has a SQL database which contains every country that is either a U.N. member state or an observer and it's capital. **Last updated on 29/9/2020**
 - Please note that the database may NOT be 100% correct.

 ---